Thumbnail Sketches of Rochdalians

 Candy Kane: She was an attractive teeny bopper from Winnipeg with beautiful very long raven black hair.
 Before Rochdale she lived in an institutional group home for problem children.
 I first noticed her on the 16th floor, where she lived with David Lawrence, and she was wearing fishnet nylon stockings that made her look like a sexy hooker.
 She was drug crazed, not very clean, promiscuous, and sold drugs.
 Candy sometimes worked in the cafeteria and sold comic books in the lobby.
 Eventually I became friends with her and she would visit me in my bedroom.
 One time she removed all her clothes and displayed her large very droopy breasts.
 She seemed to imagine I was turned on by her, which was certainly not the case.
 Candy bared her perfect teeth that were horribly discolored by smoking, drinking coffee, and lack of dental hygiene.
 They were actually greenish.
 She thought I was in love with her, saw only a fantasy image, and wanted to bring me to my senses with the reality of her defects.
 This was not necessary!
 Candy wanted me to loan her thousands of dollars to buy some hashish to sell.
 I told her I did not use drugs, strongly disapproved of drug dealing in Rochdale, and could not help her.
 It was like talking to a wall, and she did not understand.
 She said, "I never get close to anyone until we've taken an acid trip together."
 I asked her to leave so I could have a nap.
 Candy was the 2nd last person to be evicted from Rochdale, in late September 1975.

-Dave Lawrence: He was a U of T student drop out who lived on the 16th floor with Candy Kane and a gray Benji-type dog.
+Dave Lawrence: He was a U of T student drop out who lived in 1608 on the 16th floor with Candy Kane and a gray Benji-type dog.
 Peyton Brien was his best friend.
 Dave was a teeny bopper from the hick town of Grimsby.
 He and Candy sold drugs as part of Syd Stern's drug franchise.
 Basically he was a parrot with intellectual pretensions and an excellent memory but absolutely no originality.
 David was very serious and never got my humour.
 Sometimes I put him on, but he never got it.
 He was a great listener, but very boring because he sucked and everything he said was someone else's idea that he had memorized.
 But at least he quoted and acknowledged his sources.
 He often said, "I'm not living here for social reasons."
 David never explained why he was there, and his involvement as the college printer and attendance at Govcon meetings made his statement perplexing.
 However, David was the complete student, and his reason for living in Rochdale was to study how to be a hippie.
 He failed.
 David Lawrence was the very last person evicted from Rochdale College in late September 1975.
 I was friends with David for 15 years, and in all that time he was "giving up smoking".
 Eventually he blossomed into an unbearable and incompetent bourgeois psychiatrist.

 Kevin O'Leary: He was a very ambitious, overbearing, and arrogant asshole who was the most parasitic egomaniac in Rochdale history.
 Kevin never paid rent and obtained over $10,000 from Rochdale College for a video studio that never taped any footage of Rochdale whatsoever.
 He also bought a "Boogie Bus" with Rochdale money that was basically his vehicle.
 Rochdale was just something for him to use, to further his ambition.
 His very bossy elitist personality made him unbearable.
 At Govcon meetings he tended to be unctuous and I could always smell his unconvincing bullshit wherever he was, and still wonder if he is theoretically capable of truthfulness.
 I cannot recall anytime when he was honest.
 Basically he was a bullshitter politician.
 The enemy within.
 When I first met Kevin in 1973 he interrogated me for 5 minutes, obviously concluded I was vastly inferior to him, and thereafter treated me like shit.
 Then one day the Greenies would not let him in the building.
 He saw me waiting for the elevator and asked me to vouch for him.
 I told the Greenies, "Kevin is my buddy."
 They let him enter Rochdale after that because I supported him.
 I doubt if Kevin would have done the same for me or anybody.
 Shortly after the building closed Kevin ran for School Trustee in the area near Rochdale.
 ALL the countless people who helped in his campaign were Rochdalians, but there was no mention whatsoever of Rochdale in his campaign literature--only his pathetic Mickey Mouse Club credentials.
 That's what Kevin was like: dishonest.
 His only good feature was he looked very much like the head of maintenance, Brian Lumley.